sollecitom/software-product-development-blog/content/posts/2023/2023-12-04-walking-skeleton-scope.md

 - You should decide whether to accept email aliases e.g., somebody+something@gmail.com.
 - You'll almost always want to either host an open-source solution like Keycloak, or to go with a managed service like Okta.

+## Token management

+- You'll need to issue, rotate, and verify tokens, as part of your authentication workflow.
+- Certificate management (below) is a prerequisite for this.
+You could choose to have a single certificate (with rotation), or different certificates across different tenants (if B2B, based on subdomains) or geographies.
+- You should include a unique client-side session ID in your tokens, along with the token's validity start and end timestamps.
+- The duration of a token should be a maximum of 30m to 1 hour.
+- You also need to choose an algorithm, ideally EdDSA, rather than RSA or ECDSA, as it's faster, requires shorter keys, and it's considered more secure.
+- In terms of token structure, JWTs are a safe bet.

 TODO (scope)
 - Tracing (correlation, who, when, how, where from)
 - Features and product modules (representation in the code, who has enabled what, how do you know)